Legould History, Family Crest & Coats of Arms

 Early Origins of the Legould family

-The surname Legould was first found in Kent, Sussex and Wiltshire, where the name God was found in the Domesday Book
+The surname Legould was first found in Kent, Sussex and Wiltshire, where the name God was found in the Domesday Book.

-.
 Other early records include Gilbert le Gode in the Curia Regis Rolls for Berkshire in 1212; Robert Gode in the Assize Rolls of Gloucester of 1221; and Thomas le Goude in the Subsidy Rolls for Sussex of 1327.

 Early History of the Legould family

 This web page shows only a small excerpt of our Legould research.
-Another 215 words (15 lines of text) covering the years 1250, 1402, 1537, 1600, 1527, 1581, 1576, 1638, 1671, 1609, 1678, 1616, 1689, 1692 and 1607 are included under the topic Early Legould History in all our PDF Extended History products and printed products wherever possible.
+Another 167 words (12 lines of text) covering the years 1250, 1402, 1537, 1561, 1636, 1648, 1893, 1600, 1527, 1581, 1576, 1638, 1671, 1609, 1678, 1616, 1689, 1692 and 1607 are included under the topic Early Legould History in all our PDF Extended History products and printed products wherever possible.

 Legould Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Legould has been spelled many different ways, including Good, Goode, Goad, Goade, Gudd, Gude, Legood and many more.

 Early Notables of the Legould family (pre 1700)

-Notables of this surname at this time include: James Good (circa 1527-1581), a London Medical Physician (MD); Thomas Goad (1576-1638), an English clergyman, controversial writer, and rector of Hadleigh, Suffolk; George Goad (died 1671), Master of Eton College; Thomas Good (Goode), (1609-1678), an English academic and clergyman, and Master of Balliol...
-Another 58 words (4 lines of text) are included under the topic Early Legould Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of this surname at this time include: James Good (c.
+1527-1581), a London physician; Thomas Goad (1576-1638), an English clergyman, controversial writer, and rector of Hadleigh, Suffolk; George Goad (died 1671), Master of Eton College; Thomas Good (Goode), (1609-1678), an English academic and clergyman, and Master of Balliol College, Oxford; John Goad (1616-1689)...

 Migration of the Legould family to Ireland

 Some of the Legould family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.